Resign-to-run law: Florida

 Section 99.012 of the Florida Statutes states: "No officer may qualify as a candidate for another public office, whether state, district, county or municipal, if the terms or any part thereof run concurrently with each other, without resigning from the office he or she presently holds."
 The Florida law permits an office-holder to make their resignation effective the day they would assume the new office if elected.

 In 1970, the US District Court for the Northern District of Florida ruled that Florida's resign-to-run law could not be applied to candidates running for Congress.
 The court found that the law violated Article 1, Section 2, Clause 2, of the Constitution by providing an additional qualification not provided by the Constitution for election to Congress.
 That same year, in a separate case, Supreme Court Justice Hugo Black questioned the constitutionality of the same statute.

 In late 2022, some Republican leaders of the Legislature, signaled that they might change the law so governor Ron DeSantis could run in the 2024 United States presidential election.
+On April 28, 2023, the Republican-led legislature passed a change to the law that provided an exception to the resign-to-run law for any Florida official that runs in a presidential election.
+On May 24, 2023, DeSantis signed that bill.